-Resources for technology support (parts, vendors, tools) are centrally shared by College ITS staff.
+College ITS staff centrally share resources for technology support (parts, vendors, tools).
 The College also depends on District IT for certain levels of repairs and support issues.
 This alliance creates an environment of shared resources and provides for greater efficiency.